nickgraffis/hbedison/src/pages/summer.md

 ## Summer Camp
 All practices are at Edison High School.
 Athltes will need a [physical completed](https://drive.google.com/file/d/1eRJJghTPsie2XFZWdrZVYEOYMTcKaeTV/view) to participate.

+To sign up, come on July 6th with your physical and your check!
+Please email [ngraffis@hbuhsd.edu](mailto:ngraffis@hbuhsd.edu) with any questions.

 [You can get a physical form here](https://drive.google.com/file/d/1eRJJghTPsie2XFZWdrZVYEOYMTcKaeTV/view)

 ## Dates